 Micah Hanks is a writer, researcher, podcaster, lecturer and radio personality whose work addresses a variety of areas, including history, politics, scientific theories and unexplained phenomena.
 Open minded, but skeptical in his approach, his research has examined a broad variety of subjects over the years, incorporating interest in scientific anomalies, cultural studies, psychology, sci-fi and pop culture, government secrecy, and the prospects of our technological future as a species as influenced by science.

-He is author of several books, including his 2012 New Page Books release, The UFO Singularity, as well as The Ghost Rockets, Magic, Mysticism and the Molecule: The Search for Sentient Intelligence from Other Worlds.
+He is author of several books, including his most recent work, The Ghost Rockets, as well as his 2011 release Magic, Mysticism and the Molecule: The Search for Sentient Intelligence from Other Worlds.
 In 2012, his book The UFO Singularity explored themes that incorporated futurism and technology–and at times skeptically–into an analysis of UFO phenomenon.
-Hanks has served as a consulting editor for Intrepid Magazine, FATE Magazine and The Journal of Anomalous Sciences.
-He also writes for a variety of other publications including New Dawn, Mysterious Universe, and UFO Magazine.
-Hanks has appeared on numerous TV and radio programs, including Coast to Coast AM and Beyond Belief with George Noory, Whitley Strieber’s Dreamland, National Geographic’s Paranatural, the History Channel’s Guts and Bolts, CNN Radio, The Jeff Rense Program, and many others.
-A weekly podcast that follows his research is available at his popular site, www.gralienreport.com (get the XML RSS feed HERE), in addition to a news and current events podcast, Middle Theory, at www.middletheory.com.
+Hanks has served as a consulting editor and columnist for FATE Magazine, and he is a staff blogger for Mysterious Universe.
+He has written for a variety of print publications including New Dawn, and has appeared on TV and radio programs that include Coast to Coast AM and Beyond Belief with George Noory, Whitley Strieber’s Dreamland, National Geographic’s Paranatural, History Channel’s Guts and Bolts, CNN Radio, The Jeff Rense Program, and many others.
+His weekly Gralien Report Podcast is available at www.gralienreport.com (get the XML RSS feed HERE), in addition to a news and current events podcast, Middle Theory, available at www.middletheory.com.

 Additional details about Micah and his work can be found at www.micahhanks.com, including information about his music, books and writing projects.
 Hanks lives in the heart of Appalachia near Asheville, North Carolina.
 If you have questions, news tips or stories you’d like to share, you can email Micah directly at firstname.lastname@example.org.